AdobeDocs/experience-platform.en/help/ingestion/batch-ingestion/partial.md

 ### Unparsable rows {#unparsable}

-If the batch ingested has unparsable rows, you can view the list of files that contain errors by using the following endpoint.
+If the batch you ingested has unparsable rows, you can use the following endpoint to view a list of files that contain errors.

 **API format**